Being mistreated on the job can be both emotionally draining and psychologically damaging.

-If you were mistreated by your supervisor or if you suffered a great deal of mental anguish as a result of poor conditions at work, you may be wondering:
+If you were mistreated by your supervisor or boss due to poor conditions at work, you may be wondering:

 - Can I sue my boss for emotional distress?